JOHNNYMACONNY/ybf-studio/docs/phase9_consultation_system_completion_summary.md

 - **Seamless Integration**: Perfect integration with existing infrastructure
 - **Production Ready**: Ready for immediate deployment and use

-The consultation system represents a significant enhancement to the AudioServiceApp platform, providing new revenue opportunities and professional service offerings.
+The consultation system represents a significant enhancement to the YBF Studio platform, providing new revenue opportunities and professional service offerings.
 The implementation demonstrates excellent technical execution and business value delivery.

 **Next Steps**: Phase 10 - Production Deployment and Final Testing